-For over 58 years, The Curtain Club has provided quality theatre at an aﬀordable price to the citizens of Richmond Hill, Ontario and has been recognized as a centre for developing artistic appreciation, creativity, personal growth, and friendship.
+For 60 years, The Curtain Club Theatre has provided quality theatre at an aﬀordable price to the citizens of Richmond Hill, Ontario and has been recognized as a centre for developing artistic appreciation, creativity, personal growth, and friendship.

 Founded in 1954 with about 25 members, we rehearsed in members’ homes, built sets in garages and stored costumes in attics while performing in local halls and schools.
 In 1961, we moved into a converted service garage oﬀ Yonge Street with a 97-seat auditorium.
 Then, in 1971, club members raised funds and hammers to create our current facility at the corner of Newkirk and Elgin Mills in Richmond Hill, which opened in 1972.

-The Royal Canadian Air Farce, broadcasted its ﬁrst few seasons in our, then new, home in the early 1970′s.
+The Royal Canadian Air Farce, broadcast their ﬁrst few seasons in our, then new, home in the early 1970′s.

 In the 80’s, we expanded our facility to increase our workshop and lobby spaces and in 2009, we took on a $1.2 million dollar expansion and renovation to update our theatre for accessibility, washrooms, kitchen and improved heating and air conditioning systems.